 There are no rewards with this card, so to get the most out of it, make sure you complete any balance transfer you want to make within 90 days.
 If possible, you should try to create a plan to pay off your debt within the first 15 billing cycles, while the introductory APR still applies.

 The drawback to the PNC Premier Traveler® Visa Signature® Credit Card is the annual fee, which is $85 ($0 in the first year).
-But you can offset that by spending about $375 per month, although you may prefer a travel card with no annual fee.
-But take care not to spend more than you can comfortably afford to pay back.
+You can offset that by spending about $375 per month, but you may prefer a travel card with no annual fee.
+If you do opt for this card, take care not to spend more than you can comfortably afford to pay back.

 How we picked these cards